 Chicken, Lamb, Pork or Beef?

-What is most interesting having looked at each of these is OMEGA 3 / N3 content.
+What is most interesting is the varying OMEGA 3 / N3 content.
+Yes, PUFA N3.
 Beef and chicken has almost none (7 .
 0 mg).
 Where as Lamb and Pork have seventy and eighty mg.
 Ten-fold amounts.
 Of course they’re still tiny, but still something to think about.

 - If you are worried about Vitamin A toxicity – Chicken livers are the modest but contains far fewer copper than lamb or beef liver, Lamb liver is perhaps one you should avoid if you are clinically advised to monitor Vitamin A intake.

 - Beef liver believe it or not has more carbs, but the most valuable copper than the rest.
 You would think beef livers is the most accessible in all stores here in Perth, Western Australia.
 Nope.
 Had to go either dedicated deli (note: more expensive) or alternative major chains (more travelling cost / distance).

 - For those paranoid on PUFA N6s, chicken livers seem to have the most N6, by about 100 more mg, give or take.